TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 **Yes.**
 But the kind and the emphasis of testing differs.....

-What does this mean?
+What does this mean...?
 Testing in CI is primarily about running tests against the code to ensure the codebase is stable and functional throughout.
 Integrating multiple code changes into the main-stream, won't break production.
 It mostly revolves around **Unit testing** & **Integration testing**.

 The goal here is frequent, incremental updates - (**Immediate feedback** = **Quicker Iterative loops**)